bilelfeki/Spring-IOC/README.md

 # Spring-IOC
-this project help you to learn the ioc
+this project help you to learn the IOC